cassiaaaaaa/ComputerVisionPractice/README.md

-# ComputerVisionPractice
+# Computer Vision Practice
-Reviewing CV in Python
+Reviewing CV in MATLAB and Python